 - Number and types of grant agreements;

 - Any assets that may need to be returned to the Accountable Entity;

-- Whether sustainability of the grant program has been assured, if applicable; and
+- Whether sustainability of the grantee and project funded has been assured, if applicable; and

-- Whether the grant can be finalized by a designated date prior to Compact End Date.
+- Whether implementation of the grant agreement can be completed by a designated date prior to Compact End Date

-Once each grant has been properly terminated, it should be noted in the tracking tool.
+Once each grant agreement has been completed and properly closed-out it should be noted in the tracking tool.

-For grants that have not been finalized, the Accountable Entity should maintain and update a list of steps to be taken to either complete or cancel the grant by a designated date prior to Compact End Date.
-The Accountable Entity should notify MCC of any grant that the grant manager proposes to finalize after the designated end date for completing such grants.
+For grant agreements that have not been completed by the agreed designated date prior to Compact End Date, the Accountable Entity should maintain and update a list of steps to be taken to either complete or cancel the grant agreement by a designated date prior to Compact End Date.
+The Accountable Entity should notify MCC of any grant agreement that the Grants Director proposes to finalize after the designated end date for completing such grants.

-After the grant manager has created the inventory, the grant manager should work in consultation with MCC to determine the next steps for closure of the grants and grant programs.
+After the Grants Director has created the inventory, the Grants Director should work in consultation with MCC to determine the next steps for closure of the grant agreements, grant programs and/or grant facilities.
 The steps are likely to include: